EGartin/valheim-dedicated-server-aws/README.md

 This repository is to build a Valheim Dedicated Server from Amazon Web Services.
 We assume you know how to use Amazon Web Services.

 Pulling from Ubuntu Server immutable images and a dynamic Valheim Build library created by ZeroBandwidth and associates.
-(Application Build Github)[https://github.com/Nimdy/Dedicated_Valheim_Server_Script.git].
+[Application Build Github](https://github.com/Nimdy/Dedicated_Valheim_Server_Script.git).

 I do have some ambitions to try and create something like this for all the major cloud providers.
 All critiques are welcome via the Github Issue tracker or through discord.